 If you have questions about your application, contact our Admissions and Records office at (909) 274-4415 or visit Admissions online.

-Through the Early Success Program, first-time college students can receive fall PRIORITY ENROLLMENT if the Admission, Self-Report Tool, and the Falcon Edge Orientation steps are completed by May 5, 2021.
+Through the Early Success Program, first-time college students can receive fall PRIORITY ENROLLMENT if the Admission, Self-Report Tool, and the Falcon Edge Orientation steps are completed.

 - Complete the admissions application by applying online.

 - We recommend having official high school transcripts sent directly to Cerritos College Admissions and Records via email to [email protected].

 - Please visit Admissions Criteria to check your eligibility for admission.
 For our undocumented community, you may attend Cerritos College and pay in-state tuition if you qualify for AB-540.

 - Submit a Free Application for Federal Student Aid (FAFSA).